 Using commands with echo will help incorporate the output into the text line that you wrote to the terminal window.
 Again, the dollar signs $ must be used as if the command was a variable, and then you can enclose the entire command in parentheses.

 Something to consider is the fact that you should use the commands on their own before you begin to use them with echo.
-By doing so, if there are any issues with your syntax, you can find it and fix it before you try to put it through echo.
+By doing so, if there are any issues with your syntax, you can find them and fix them before you try to put it through echo.

 In this way, if echo doesn't do what you think it should, you'll know that the problem is with the syntax since you've already proven that.